hackysoham/ASTRA/report/Team_Astra_Final_Report.md

 #### Consensus Voting
 An image is flagged as anomalous if identified by **≥2 of 3** methods.

+Applying the consensus-voting procedure (≥2 of 3 methods) to v5's novelty scores over all 10,422 crops yielded:

+- **Effective threshold:** 0.211996
+- **Images exceeding threshold:** 70 (≈0.67% of the dataset)

 <img width="1590" height="498" alt="image" src="https://github.com/user-attachments/assets/91441ff0-82df-435b-a1f6-0cb892eb4c81" />

 ---